panchy/MVVMStarter/README.md

 ### Reason
-Since I create a lot of Android projects, I wanted to reduce the time to build the hierarchy of fresh-starts.
+Since I create Android projects often, I wanted to reduce the time to build the hierarchy of fresh-starts.

 ### Included Libraries